Course 122: GPS Fundamentals and Enhancements

 Course 336: GPS Fundamentals, Enhancements and Introduction to Differential GPS

 This 3-day course will give you a comprehensive introduction to GPS technology and a solid introduction to differential GPS (DGPS).
 It is designed especially for engineers and technical staff who want a comprehensive GPS/GNSS overview and a full day of differential GPS.
-It is the same as Course 122, but with a full day of DGPS.
+It is the same as Course 122, but with a full day of DGPS added to it.

 Course 346: GPS/GNSS Operation for Engineers & Technical Professionals